Our Research

 This contest-based scholarship program aims to promote interest in hunting, wildlife conservation, the rich outdoor heritage of the United States, and other related subjects.
 Applicants to the college scholarship must write an essay on one of the topics provided in the contest rules.

 Who’s eligible?
-Twelfth-grade students of schools or home schools within a 75-mile radius of the National Bird Dog Museum in Grand Junction, Tennessee.
+Twelfth-grade students within a 75-mile radius of the National Bird Dog Museum in Grand Junction, Tennessee.

 Contact information: [email protected] | 731-764-2058